sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/faq.md

 The current `lockfile` is out of date for 'crate_index'.
 Please re-run bazel using `CARGO_BAZEL_REPIN=true` if this is expected and the lockfile should be updated.
 ```
 Bazel uses a separate lock file to keep track of the dependencies and needs to be updated.
 To update the `lockfile` run `CARGO_BAZEL_REPIN=1 CARGO_BAZEL_REPIN_ONLY=crate_index bazel sync --only=crate_index`.
 This command takes a while to execute as it fetches all the dependencies specified in `Cargo.lock` and populates `Cargo.Bazel.lock`.
+This command _might also fail_ in that case [see](#bazel-sync-authentication-failure-when-cloning-syntect).

 ### `syntax-highlighter` fails to build and has the error `failed to resolve: use of undeclared crate or module`
 The error looks something like this: